Financial Incentives to Adopt EHR

 Once a practice runs the gauntlet of EHR implementation and emerges successfully from the other side, more difficulties lie ahead.
-A successful system means that all aspects of a practice are integrated into a streamlined, technology- centric solution.
-This is an efficient way to run a successful business, yet the challenge is: the practice is 100% reliant upon its technology infrastructure.
-This reliance is new, and it is imperative the practice understand the implications of it.
+A successful system means that all aspects of a practice are integrated into a streamlined, technology-centric solution.
+This is an efficient way to run a successful business, yet the challenge is that the practice is 100% reliant upon its technology infrastructure.
+This reliance is new and it is imperative the practice understand the implications of it.

 THE OLD WAY WON’T WORK ANYMORE

-Traditionally, there has been a culture of ‘if it ain’t broke, don’t fix it’ in medical practices regarding computers and network infrastructure.
-This mentality was used in the ‘break-fix’ approach to IT support.
+Traditionally, there has been a culture of “if it isn’t broken, don’t fix it” in medical practices in regards to both computers and network infrastructure.
+This mentality was used in the break-fix approach to IT support.
 In this model, practices would wait for a problem to arise, then have either an internal employee or outside IT professional fix the issue.
 Because the system was not mission critical, they could afford the time it took to fix and respond to the problem.

 Today the break-fix model is a very risky method for dealing with IT related issues, and is a dangerous strategy for any practice to depend on.
 A break-fix solution is contingent on the availability of help, recognition of the problem, and the amount of problems at any given time.
 These variables can cause a tremendous lag in response time, and can lead to hours if not days of downtime for your practice.
 This is a costly, ineffective way to manage a business.